voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 ------------------

 By default, operators are only accessible from the :ref:`operator browser <using-operators>`.
-However, you can optionally expose the operation by placing a custom button, icon, menu item, etc. in various places of the App:
+However, you can place a custom button, icon, menu item, etc. in the App that will trigger the operator when clicked in any location supported by the :class:`types.Places <fiftyone.operators.types.Places>` enum.

+For example, you can use:

 -   `types.Places.SAMPLES_GRID_ACTIONS`